Pac-Land: Ports

 Pac-Land is in the 1996 compilation Namco Museum Vol. 4 for the PlayStation alongside five other Namco arcade games from the 1980s, and later in the iOS game Namco Arcade.
 In 2014, it was ported to the Xbox 360, PlayStation 3, and PC as part of Pac-Man Museum, and the Famicom version was digitally re-released for the Wii U Virtual Console and Namco Museum Archives Volume 2.
 Aside from the Namco Arcade version, all home ports of the game are based on the Japanese Namco version.

-On March 31, 2022, it was announced that the arcade version of Pac-Man would be released on the Nintendo Switch and PlayStation 4 as part of Hamster Corporation's Arcade Archives lineup, which was released on April 7, 2022.
-Despite the game being a direct port of the arcade game, this re-release has been modified to exclude the Ms. Pac-Man and Baby Pac-Man characters, in favor of the Pac-Mom and Pac-Sis characters seen in Pac-Man Museum +; likely to avoid legal conflicts regarding Ms. Pac-Man's ongoing AtGames dispute.
+On March 31, 2022, it was announced that the arcade version of Pac-Land would be released on the Nintendo Switch and PlayStation 4 as part of Hamster Corporation's Arcade Archives lineup, which was released on April 7, 2022.
+Though based on the original arcade version, this re-release was modified by Bandai Namco to replace the graphics of Ms. Pac-Man and Baby Pac-Man, who greet Pac-Man at the end of each trip.
+In their place are two new characters named "Pac-Mom" and "Pac-Sis"; which were created for the then-upcoming compilation Pac-Man Museum+, which also replaced the characters in all the games featured in the collection.
+Bandai Namco has remained silent on the removal of the characters, though news outlets assumed the character replacements to be related to a dispute between Bandai Namco and AtGames, which is related to Ms. Pac-Man.

-The game is included in the Pac-Man Museum + game compilation, which released on May 27, 2022.
-The version in this collection uses the same edited version as seen in the Arcade Archives release, which replaces Ms. Pac-Man and Baby Pac-Man for Pac-Mom and Pac-Sis.
+The game is included in the Pac-Man Museum+ game compilation, which released on May 27, 2022.
+The version in this collection uses the same edited version as seen in the Arcade Archives release because of Bandai Namco's legal issues with AtGames.